prometheus-community/windows_exporter/docs/collector.update.md

 ## Flags

 ### `--collector.update.online`
 Whether to search for updates online.
-If set to `false`, the collector will only list updates that are already found by the Windows Update service.
+If set to `false` via `--no-collector.update.online`, the collector will only list updates that are already found by the Windows Update service.
-Set to `true` to search for updates online, which will take longer to complete.
+Set to `true` via `--collector.update.online` to search for updates online, which will take longer to complete.

 ### `--collector.update.scrape-interval`
 Define the interval of scraping Windows Update information